 The fleet management team’s push to find new, innovative ways to reduce its carbon impact is part of a broader University-wide commitment to protect the environment.
 UVA’s five-year Sustainability Plan, which launched in April 2016, identifies 23 goals and over 100 actions that strive for the vitality of our environment, health, and investments, both locally and globally.

 “Reducing our fleet’s emissions helps move the University toward meeting those goals, including a commitment to reduce greenhouse gas emissions by 25% below 2009 levels by 2025,” said Duffy.

-The route to achieve this accreditation over the past two years involved multiple departments within Facilities Management, including the department’s leadership as well as staff members within Maintenance, the Office for Sustainability, Environmental Resources and Project Services.
+The route to achieve this accreditation over the past two years involved multiple departments within Facilities Management, including the department’s leadership as well as staff members within Maintenance, the Office for Sustainability, Environmental Resources and Construction & Renovation Services.